Rattan Furniture

 In 1895, when the Japanese annexed Taiwan, there was one question about how the Japanese would flourish in an environment like Taiwan.
 Taiwan has more of a tropical climate than Japan.

-Many questions arose, such as what type of clothing they would wear, what type of houses they could build, and how they would manage life and health in the tropics.
-The Japanese found themselves in the same situation as many European colonists in Asia and the tropics they were not used to.
+Many questions arose, such as what clothing they would wear, what type of houses they could build, and how they would manage life and health in the tropics.
+The Japanese were in the same situation as many European colonists in Asia and the tropics they were not used to.

 The British colonized Southeast Asia, including Malaysia, Singapore, Brunei, Borneo, and Burma (Myanmar).
-They also colonized present-day Hong Kong.
+They also occupied present-day Hong Kong.

 Like the other foreign conquerors, they also had to grapple with what type of furniture they could make, what clothing they should wear, and what kind of houses could be built out of locally available materials.

-In speaking of how many colonizers saw their role in the colonies, George Orwell said this in his famous book, Burmese Days.
+George Orwell spoke of how many colonizers saw their role in the colonies in his famous book, Burmese Days.

 “Could the Burmese trade for themselves?
 Can they make machinery, ships, railways, roads?
 They are helpless without you.
 What would happen to the Burmese forests if the English were not here?
 They would be sold immediately to the Japanese, who would gut them and ruin them.
 Instead of which, in your hands, actually they are improved.
 And while your business men develop the resources of our country, your officials are civilising us, elevating us to their level, from pure public spirit.
 It is a magnificent record of self-sacrifice.”